tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 3. The DTLS epoch serialized in DTLSPlaintext is 2 octets long for compatibility with DTLS 1.2.
-However, this value is set as the least significant 2 octets from the effective epoch of a connection, which is an 8 octet counter incremented on every KeyUpdate.
+However, this value is set as the least significant 2 octets of the epoch of a connection, which is an 8 octet counter incremented on every KeyUpdate.
 See {{seq-and-epoch}} for details.

 4. The DTLSCiphertext structure has a variable length header.